Bungala Solar Power Farm

-The Bungala Solar Power Project is a solar power farm in Emeroo and Wami Kata near Port Augusta in South Australia.
-The first stage was connected to the grid in May 2018, and the second stage was connected to the grid in early November 2018.
+The Bungala Solar Power Farm is a 220 MW solar power farm in Emeroo and Wami Kata near Port Augusta in South Australia.
+The first stage was connected to the grid in May 2018, and the second stage was connected to the grid in November 2018.
 The project gradually reached full power in 2020.

 History

-It was expected to be completed and the two stages together able to deliver 220MW of electric power to the national grid from November 2018.
+It was expected to be completed and the two stages together able to deliver 220 MW of electric power to the national grid from November 2018.
 It is being developed on 800 ha of land which was previously used as an ostrich farm, sheep and cattle station and is owned by the Bungala Aboriginal Corporation, a community employment and social services organisation.
-The completed project could contribute 220MW to the electricity grid from 275MWdc generation and expects to produce 570 GWh per year.
+The completed project could contribute 220 MWac to the 132 kV electricity grid from 275 MWdc generation and expects to produce 570 GWh per year.

 A professional training project is being set up to provide new skills and experience to 70 Aboriginal job seekers as part of the project.
 It will train them in operations and maintenance for stage 1 and construction of phase 2 of the project.